nxp-imx/imx-smw/Documentations/API/source/capabilities/hsm.rst

 executes a strict operation and all keys defined as persistent are flushed.
 Note that HSM uses a strict operation counter which is a replay attack counter, then the number of strict operation is limited.
-So when possible it's better to perform multiple persistent key operations (generate, import) before setting the "FLUSH_KEY" attribute.
+So when possible it's better to perform multiple persistent key operations (generate, import, delete) before setting the "FLUSH_KEY" attribute.

 ..
 [1] Only TLS12_KEY_EXCHANGE when hardware supports it